yishn/sinho/README.md

 }
 ```

-You can also write templates using pure JavaScript.
+Alternatively, you can also write templates using pure JavaScript.

 ### Components